Julia Ioffe

-Julia Ioffe (/ˈjɒfi/; Юлия Иоффе; born 18 October 1982) is a Russian-born American journalist.
+Julia Ioffe (/ˈjɒfi/; Юлия Иоффе; born October 18, 1982) is a Russian-born American journalist.
 Her articles have appeared in The Washington Post, The New York Times, The New Yorker, Foreign Policy, Forbes, Bloomberg Businessweek, The New Republic, Politico, and The Atlantic.
-Ioffe has appeared on television programs on MSNBC, CBS, PBS and other news channels as a Russia expert.
+Ioffe has appeared on television programs on MSNBC, CBS, PBS, and other news channels as a Russia expert.
 She is the Washington correspondent for the website Puck.

 Early life and education

 Ioffe was born in Moscow, to a Russian Jewish family.
-On April 28, 1990, when she was 7, she and her family immigrated to the United States.
+On April 28, 1990, when she was 7 years old, she and her family immigrated to New York City in the United States.
 They settled in Columbia, Maryland, where she grew up.
 Ioffe attended Beth Tfiloh Dahan Community School from which she graduated in 2001.

-Ioffe graduated with a degree in Soviet history from Princeton University in 2005.
+After originally planning to be a doctor, Ioffe graduated with a degree in Soviet history from Princeton University in 2005.
 Her thesis, "Selling Utopia: Soviet Propaganda and the Spanish Civil War", was supervised by Jan T. Gross.

 While at Princeton, Ioffe was vice-president of the Princeton Israel Public Affairs Committee.
 In a college newspaper column published in 2003, she was quoted as supporting Israel's "methods of defense against terrorism", including the construction of the Israeli West Bank Wall.
 According to Ioffe, the wall was "necessary for Israel to protect its citizens against suicide bombers".

 Career

 Ioffe worked for the Columbia Journalism School's Knight Case Studies Initiative.

-In March 2018, Ecco, an imprint of HarperCollins, announced a book deal with Ioffe.
-The book, Russia Girl, was slated for publication in 2020; as of April 2022 it was due in 2023.

 Ioffe is the Washington correspondent for the website Puck.

 The New Yorker and Foreign Policy

 In 2009, Ioffe won a Fulbright Scholarship to work in Russia.
 Ioffe spent three years in Moscow, from 2009 to 2012, working as a correspondent for The New Yorker and Foreign Policy.

-Ioffe's profile of Alexey Navalny, then a lawyer and anti-corruption activist, was published in the April 4, 2011, issue of The New Yorker.
+Ioffe was a finalist for the Livingston Award for her 2011 profile of Alexei Navalny, then a lawyer and anti-corruption activist.

-Ioffe covered protests and the political manoeuvring surrounding Vladimir Putin's return to the presidency, in her column “Kremlinology 2012,” which was published in Foreign Policy.
+Ioffe covered Vladimir Putin's return to the presidency, in her column "Kremlinology 2012," which was published in Foreign Policy.

-In February 2012, The New Yorker published her profile of Mikhail Prokhorov, then the third-richest man in Russia who contested the 2012 presidential elections.
-“Are Putin and Prokhorov running for President against or with each other?”
-Ioffe asked in the profile.
+In February 2012, The New Yorker published her profile of Mikhail Prokhorov.

 During the most violent protest, which took place on May 6, 2012, the day before Putin's inauguration, Ioffe took a photo of a small boy on a bicycle with training wheels, facing a row of Russian riot police.
-The image was widely seen.